Artem91S/WORDPRESS-THEME/README.md

-# WORDPRESS-THEME
-This is a complete project with WordPress themes.
-In my work I used HTML, CSS and JS.
-Flex, grid, parallax are actively used in the work.
+This site is written in HTML, CSS, JS.
+HTML CSS I used flex box,grid,position,parallax and others.JS I used delegation, replacing classes, changing CSS files, adding HTML elements, a slider in both directions and simulating adding photos from the server by clicking on the Load button.